 - Theft: If your equipment is stolen, give AzTEDP a copy of the police report.
 AzTEDP will gladly issue another device.

 12. Where do I return my equipment when I no longer need it?

 If you do not need your equipment for whatever reason during the five year loan period, promptly return it to the AzTEDP office.
 Please do not leave it at any other location.
 If you have any questions, contact us:

 (866) 223-3412 V/TTY

-- Click HERE to print the complete application packet for HARD OF HEARING.
-This includes instructions, forms and the catalog.
+- Click HERE to print the appropriate application packet.
+This includes instructions, forms and the equipment catalog.
 You, as the professional, can legibly fill out and sign the Part C at the bottom of the application, and provide the applicant with the rest of the packet.